 2. Let the emotions aside

-Sometimes you may feel anxious when you see dozens of unread emails to deal with in one day.
-And this is mainly why you should start applying the Inbox Zero method in your daily work, to set a pace and stop worrying about this specific activity.
+Sometimes you may feel anxious when you see dozens of unread emails to deal in one day.
+And this is why you should start applying the Inbox Zero method in your daily work, so you can set a pace and stop worrying about this specific activity.

 3. Simplify the process